I am so tired.

 I am so tired I own more than a dozen sleep books.

 I am so tired that I thought I may have accidentally side swiped a parked car while three kids screamed in the back of the van.
 I was late for an appointment, in heavy traffic, and there was no place to stop, when I returned five minutes later the car was gone.
 I then drove to the police station to confess the possibility of my mistake and the police officer told me to go home and take a nap.
 He told me that someone could take advantage of me in my state.
-My husband examined the car and his final conclusion was that I am insane.

 I am so tired that with the baby on my hip, I explained to the policeman that I drive a minivan and I never bumped into anything in my entire life until this minivan, but now both sides of my car are completely scraped up from pulling in and out of my garage and bumping into trashcans on a regular basis.